angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 > Past in Flames

 This is the irreplaceable core of the wishboard.
-IC could conceivably be an Ideas Unbound or Act On Impulse but I think IC is the best option since it can be brought in for certain matchups.
+IC could conceivably be an Ideas Unbound or Act on Impulse but I think IC is the best option since it can be brought in for certain matchups.

 > 1 Massacre, 1 By Force